 Out of Class Annotated Bibliography: There is a research component to this class.
-Rather than have you write a research paper this semester, however, I have decided to work on developing good research habits.
-To that end, you will be compiling an annotated bibliography comprising of no fewer than ten entries, with each entry containing an annotation of no fewer than 300 words.
+Rather than have you write a large research paper this semester, however, I have decided to work on developing good research habits.
+To that end, you will be compiling an annotated bibliography comprising of no fewer than five entries, with each entry containing an annotation of no fewer than 300 words.
 All bibliographic entries must comply with MLA formatting (APA is negotiable for those in the social sciences).
+You will then use most of those sources to write a brief essay showcasing how you would apply that research to your argumentation.